pos17/ACTAMProject/README.md

 </p>

 The bar positioned below the main visualizer allows the user to control the system while the playback is active:
-- SAVE BUTTON: The button allows the user to safe the environment generated on the database.
+- SAVE BUTTON: The button allows the user to save the environment generated on the database.
 - STOP BUTTON: The stop button allows the user to stop the environment playback and to go back to the menu page.
 - PLAY/PAUSE BUTTON: The play/pause button allows the user to pause and restart the playback of the system.
 - VOLUME BUTTON: The volume button allows to silence and to restore the audio value of the system.
 If hovered a volume slider is visualized and allows the user to set the desired volume